ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-individual.md

 1. In Visual Studio Code, click **Install** on the extension.
 1. In the extension settings, set **Wca: Backend Provider** to **ollama**.

-   **Note**: Changing the backend provider isn't available if you an IBM or Red Hat employee using the internal WCA@IBM extension.
-To change the backend provider:
+   **Note for IBM employees**: Changing the backend provider will always revert to `wcaCore` if you are an IBM or Red Hat employee using the internal WCA@IBM extension.
+To enable changing the backend provider:
    - In the WCA@IBM extension settings, deselect **Enable WCA@IBM mode for {{site.data.keyword.wca_short}}**
    - As an alternative, disable the WCA@IBM extension